milonmaze/privacy-terms-observatory-beta/www.twitch.tv/p/en/legal/community-guidelines.md

 Share restricted or protected social profiles or any information from those profiles Share content that violates another’s reasonable expectation of privacy, for example streaming from a private space, without permission
-Broadcast an unwanted intrusion of private video conference calls Civility and Respect
+Broadcast an unwanted intrusion of private video conference calls

+  Enforcement Notes and Clarifications:

+Enforcement Notes are additional examples of what is and isn’t allowed on Twitch, focused on clarifying existing policies already being enforced.
+Updates here do not indicate a change in policy, but are additional examples of existing enforcements.

+Requesting or soliciting personally identifiable information that could reasonably be expected to harm a user's safety– physically, financially, or otherwise–if shared is not allowed in chat or on stream.
+Allowed example: A streamer asking a viewer in chat "What's your first name?" or "What state are you from?" if relevant to conversation.
+Prohibited example: A streamer asks their chat to "Share your bank details for a giveaway!"
+Civility and Respect
 Hateful Conduct